Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-The equation (\ref{ME1}) describes the conservation law for probability in quantum mechanics, and the equation (\ref{ME2}) is called the quantum Hamilton-Jacobi equation (see \cite{holland}).
-Now, taking the gradient of the equation (\ref{ME2}), we find
+Eq.~(\ref{ME1}) describes the conservation law for probability in quantum mechanics, whereas Eq.~(\ref{ME2}) is known as the quantum Hamilton-Jacobi equation (see \cite{holland}).
+Taking the gradient of Eq.~(\ref{ME2}), we find the following nonlinear equation: